The Barrens (film): Plot

 Two young campers walk together through the woods, commenting that there are no animals or birds around.
 They discover a pile of mutilated deer carcasses left on the trail and then are chased by a mutilated deer that drops dead in front of them.
 Something sounding like a large swarm of birds is heard approaching.

-Richard Vineyard, his wife Cynthia, his daughter Sadie, and his young son Danny leave their suburban home for a camping trip.
-They want to leave civilization behind and bond as a family in the Pine Barrens, a forest in southern New Jersey.
-On the way to the campsite, they see a mutilated deer crossing the road.
-They stay in a crowded commercial campsite full of obnoxious campers who are not inclined to abandon civilization: cell phones and loud music abound.
+Richard Vineyard, his wife Cynthia, his daughter Sadie, and his young son Danny leave their suburban home for a camping trip in the Pine Barrens forest in southern New Jersey.
+On the way, they see a mutilated deer crossing the road.
+They stay in a crowded commercial campsite full of obnoxious campers.
 While setting up his tent, Richard has a flashback to a traumatic event from his childhood that occurred in the Barrens.
-Later that evening, when a fellow camper tells a story of the Jersey Devil, the campers pull a prank that scares the Vineyard family.
+Later that evening, when a fellow camper tells a story of the Jersey Devil, several campers pull a scary prank on the Vineyards.
 Richard overreacts, much to the embarrassment of the rest of the family.

-That night, Richard has a nightmare in which he is being chased through a field by something unseen.
-He is awakened by Cynthia in the middle of the forest, having actually run from their tent while asleep.
-He accuses his wife of infidelity; she doesn't understand his suspicion and tries to reassure him.
+That night, Richard dreamed he is being chased through a field.
+He is awakened by Cynthia in the middle of the forest, having actually left their tent while asleep.
+He accuses his wife of infidelity; she does not understand his suspicion and tries to reassure him.
 Richard apologizes.
-Cynthia returns to the tent, and Richard goes for a walk.
-He sees a deer carcass fall from a tree.
-Several facts are revealed in conversation the next day.
-Richard is taking pain medication for a wound received before they left home.
-Cynthia is his second wife after the loss of Sadie's mother a decade prior.
+As Cynthia returns to the tent, Richard goes for a walk and sees a deer carcass fall from a tree.
+It is later revealed that Cynthia is his second wife after the loss of Sadie's mother a decade prior.
+Also, Richard is taking pain medication for a wound received before they left home.